Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 ### 7. Record MAC and IP addresses for nodes

 **IMPORTANT**: Record the NMN MAC and IP addresses for each node in the blade (labeled `Node Maintenance Network`).
-To prevent disruption in DVS when over operating the NMN, these addresses must be maintained in the HSM when the blade is swapped and discovered.
+To prevent disruption in SBPS when over operating the NMN, these addresses must be maintained in the HSM when the blade is swapped and discovered.

 The `NodeBMC` MAC and IP addresses are assigned algorithmically and *must not be deleted* from the HSM.

-1. (`ncn-mw#`) **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** Query HSM to determine the `ComponentID`, MAC addresses, and IP addresses for each node in the blade.
+1. (`ncn-mw#`) **Skip this step if SBPS is operating over the HSN, otherwise proceed with this step.** Query HSM to determine the `ComponentID`, MAC addresses, and IP addresses for each node in the blade.

     The prerequisites show an example of how to gather HSM values and store them to a file.